 (Phonetic: li-NAL-oh-awl)

 Effects: Reduces stress, promotes relaxation, and alleviates depression.
-Lavender and Amnesia Haze strains leverage linalool’s soothing properties9 18.
+Lavender and Amnesia Haze strains leverage linalool’s soothing properties

 6. Humulene: The Earthy Suppressant